USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_input_and_output.md

 ### CTM_DRY_DEP_1: CCTM hourly cumulative dry deposition file
 [Return to Table 3-13](#drydep_t)

 The 2-D CCTM dry deposition file (DRYDEP) includes cumulative hourly dry deposition fluxes (kg hectare<sup>-1</sup>) for selected model species.
-CCTM calculates dry deposition for all of the species listed in the dry deposition column of the FORTRAN Namelist files within the mechanism directories.
+CCTM calculates dry deposition for all of the species listed in the dry deposition column of the [FORTRAN NameLists](#matrix_nml) within the mechanism directories.
 The GC_*mechname*.nml file lists the gas-phase species, the AE_*mechname*.nml file lists the aerosol species, and the NR_*mechname*.nml lists the nonreactive (inert) species.
 Species can be removed from the dry deposition file by editing the DDEP column in the NameList file(s).

 <a id=wetdep></a>
 ### CTM_WETDEP_1: CCTM hourly cumulative wet deposition file
 [Return to Table 3-13](#wetdep_t)

 The 2-D CCTM wet deposition file (WETDEP) includes cumulative hourly wet deposition fluxes (kg hectare<sup>-1</sup>) for selected model species.
-CCTM calculates wet deposition for all of the species listed in the wet deposition column of the FORTRAN Namelist files within the mechanism directories.
+CCTM calculates wet deposition for all of the species listed in the wet deposition column of the [FORTRAN NameLists](#matrix_nml) within the mechanism directories.
 The GC_*mechname*.nml file lists the gas-phase species, the AE_*mechname*.nml file lists the aerosol species, and the NR_*mechname*.nml lists the nonreactive (inert) species.
 Species can be removed from the wet deposition file by editing the WDEP column in the NameList file(s).

 <a id=vis></a>
 ### CTM_VIS_1